golang/vscode-go/docs/debugging.md

 <img src="images/attach.gif" alt="Attach to a running process" width="75%">
 </p>

+NOTE: If a `port` attribute is added to a local attach configuration, it will signal VS Code that instead of launching the debug server internally, it should connect to an external user-specified `dlv dap` server at `host:port` and attach to the target there.
+The process resolution features will only work if localhost is used.
+See ["Remote Debugging"](#remote-debugging) for more details).

+You can connect to an already running remote debug session using the `remote` mode.
+Specify optional `host` and required `port` for the external `dlv --headless` server that already took program or process id details as command-line arguments.
+See ["Remote Debugging"](#remote-debugging) for more details).

-When you end the debug session, the debug UI allows you to choose to either
+When you end an attach debug session, the debug UI allows you to choose to:

+*   [DEFAULT] Disconnect: disconnect the client and
+    * `local`: leave the target process running (dlv terminates).
+	* `remote`: let dlv decide if it can continue running (`--accept-multiclient` mode only); if so, the target will stay in halted or running state it was in at disconnect.
+	   * `dlv debug/test/exec`: terminate the target process if dlv terminates.
-*   Disconnect: detach and leave the process running. (default)
+	   * `dlv attach`: leave the target process running even if dlv terminates.
-*   Terminate: terminate the attached process.
+*   Stop: stop the attached server and the target process.

 <p align="center">
 <img src="images/attach-terminate.gif" alt="Terminate Debugging started with Attach" style="width: 30%">